Author: auroraprimavera Recipient: romaine24 Title: Assalto di Gioia (Part 1_of_4)Pairing(s):

 They stood in tense silence for a few moments while Harry’s bag readied itself.
 As he was heading out the door she called to him.
 He turned to her and met her eyes.

 “Take that bloody rat with you.
 It’s disgusting.
-And until you have had it checked over, I will not have that thing in my house.”
+And until you have had it checked over, I will not have that thing

 He didn’t answer.
 He made his way to the parlor where his children were arguing over who would get the first watch over Achilles.
 He smiled sadly at them.